 Social media has transformed personal injury cases, offering insurance adjusters a powerful tool for evaluating claims.
 Posts, photos, and location check-ins can provide critical insights into a claimant’s daily activities, sometimes contradicting injury allegations.
-Courts increasingly accept social media content as evidence, making it a key factor in settlements and litigation.
-This article will discuss how insurance adjusters leverage social media while navigating privacy laws and evidentiary standards in personal injury cases.
+Courts are increasingly accepting Social platform content as evidence, making it a key factor in settlements and litigation.
+This article will discuss how insurance adjusters leverage Social platforms while navigating privacy laws and evidentiary standards in injury lawsuits.

 Verifying the Severity of Injuries